-A. The CHAIR shall:
+1. The CHAIR shall:

-- 1. Preside at all meetings except during committee meetings where other Commission members are designated to act as committee chairs; - 2.
-Conduct a roll call of members at each meeting;

-- 3. Ensure all procedures established by the Commission are followed; - 4.
-Designate one of the Commission members to act in the role of Chair at any meeting where the Chair and Vice Chair cannot attend; - 5.
-Assign members to serve on Committees and appoint Committee Chairs.
+- a.
+Preside at all meetings except during committee meetings where other Commission members are designated to act as committee chairs, - b.
+Conduct a roll call of members at each meeting, - c.
+Ensure all procedures established by the Commission are followed, - d.
+Designate one of the Commission members to act in the role of Chair at any meeting where the Chair and Vice Chair cannot attend, and - e.
+Assign members to serve on committees and appoint committee chairs.

-B. The VICE CHAIR shall:
+The VICE CHAIR shall:

+a.
 In the absence or request of the Chair, preside at Commission meetings and have the duties, powers, and prerogatives of the Chair.